WiseLibs/better-sqlite3/docs/performance.md

 ## A note about durability

-This distribution of SQLite3 uses the `SQLITE_DEFAULT_WAL_SYNCHRONOUS=1` [compile-time option](https://sqlite.org/compile.html#default_wal_synchronous), which makes databases in WAL mode default to the ["NORMAL" synchronous setting](https://sqlite.org/pragma.html#pragma_synchronous).
+This distribution of SQLite uses the `SQLITE_DEFAULT_WAL_SYNCHRONOUS=1` [compile-time option](https://sqlite.org/compile.html#default_wal_synchronous), which makes databases in WAL mode default to the ["NORMAL" synchronous setting](https://sqlite.org/pragma.html#pragma_synchronous).
 This allows applications to achieve extreme performance, but introduces a slight loss of [durability](https://en.wikipedia.org/wiki/Durability_(database_systems)) while in WAL mode.

 You can override this setting by running `db.pragma('synchronous = FULL')`.